Ferrochrom3/Destiny_2_Scripts/README.md

-Only supports 2560x1440 monitor
-Scripts that uses config.py can be configurated to fit different resolutions DP = Deprecated
+Most scripts only supports a 2560x1440 monitor.
+Scripts that uses resolution_config.py can be configurated to fit different resolutions.